Inbound AI For Child Care Centers

 Director time is scarce

-The strongest call plan protects leaders and teachers while still giving parents an immediate response, a tour path, or a useful callback summary.
+The strongest call path protects leaders and teachers while still giving parents an immediate response, a tour path, or a useful callback summary.

 The best first layer is fast answer, clear qualification, then booking or escalation based on your operating rules.